theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     JOIN species ON surveys.species_id = species.species_id;

-***Exercise 6: Write a query that returns the genus, the species, and the weight of every individual captured at the site***
+***Exercise 7: Write a query that returns the genus, the species, and the weight of every individual captured at the site***

 Joins can be combined with sorting, filtering, and aggregation.
 So, if we wanted average mass of the individuals on each different type of treatment, we could do something like

-    SELECT plots.plot_type, AVG(surveys.wgt)
+    SELECT plots.plot_type, AVG(surveys.weight)
     FROM surveys
     JOIN plots
-    ON surveys.plot = plots.plot_id
+    ON surveys.plot_id = plots.plot_id
     GROUP BY plots.plot_type;